This tutorial is part 2 of 2 in the series.

 git checkout -- <path/to/file>

 The file goes from unstaged to not changed at all.
 But remember, whereas stashing allows you to get the stash back from the heap, the checkout reverts all changes in the files.
+So you are not able to retrieve these changes.

 Once you merged a Pull Request, you usually want to delete the remote and local branch.

-git branch -d <branch> git push origin :<branch>
+git branch -d <branch>git push origin :<branch>

 While the first command deletes the branch on your local machine, the second command deletes the remote branch on GitHub.
+It is always good to clean up after you, so you should make this a habit.

 I must admit, it is not an essential command for Git, but I use it often to organize my commits on a branch.
 I like to have a tidy branch before I open it as a PR for others.
 Tidying a branch means to bring commits in an order that makes sense, rewriting commit messages or "squashing" commit.
 To squash commits means to merge multiple commits into one.